From your question to a named decision in 24 hours.

 What you receive

 - PDF report — ~30 pages on Starter, 18 pages on Deep-Dive.
 Named next move on the cover.
-Every factual claim cited.
+Every claim cited.

 - Source log — every URL, filing, dataset, and transcript referenced, with the access date.